New Netherland settlements: Fresh River (Connecticut)

-The Dutch established a short-lived factorij trading post at Kievits Hoek (or Plover's Corner) in present-day Old Saybrook, Connecticut shortly after constructing their first settlement on the island of Manhattan.
+The Dutch established a short-lived factorij trading post at Kievits Hoek (or Plover's Corner) in present-day Old Saybrook, Connecticut, shortly after constructing their first settlement on the island of Manhattan.
 They abandoned it soon after, however, in order to focus on the trading post at Fort Goede Hoop on the Connecticut River, which was completed in 1633.
 The Dutch also had a trading post and possible fort at the mouth of the Branford River in Branford, Connecticut, which still contains a wharf called "Dutch Wharf."
-Soon after, settlers from the Massachusetts Bay Colony formed the Connecticut Colony in 1639, and the New Haven Colony soon followed.
+Soon after, settlers from the Massachusetts Bay Colony formed the Connecticut Colony in 1636, and the New Haven Colony in 1638.
 Petrus Stuyvesant attempted to prevent further competition for the area and agreed to a border 50 miles west of the river in the Treaty of Hartford (1650).
 This did not stem the flow of New Englanders to Long Island and the mainland along Long Island Sound, however.